 note: adopted 1961; the anthem, which is also a popular song in Africa, shares the same melody with that of Zambia, but has different lyrics; the melody is also incorporated into South Africa's anthem

-Thailand name: "Phleng Chat Thai" (National Anthem of Thailand)
+name: "Phleng Chat Thai" (National Anthem of Thailand)

 lyrics/music: LUANG Saranuprapan/PHRA Jenduriyang